strimzi/strimzi.github.io/_posts/2026-09-22-beyond-mtls-configurable-security-for-internal-spache-kafka-cluster-communication.md

 The encryption configuration allows you to enable or disable TLS.
 And the authentication configuration lets you choose between mTLS authentication (supported only when TLS encryption is enabled as well), no authentication, and Service Account-based authentication.

-> IMPORTANT: This configuration affects only the internal communication within the Kafka cluster.
+> This configuration affects only the internal communication within the Kafka cluster.
 > It has no impact on the listeners you configured in `.spec.kafka.listeners`.

 Service Account authentication is the new authentication type we are introducing, and it does not depend on the TLS encryption.